rjdoubleu/Resume/README.md

 ## iD Tech Summer Camp - CyberSec & ML Lead Instructor  (May 2019 – Aug.
 2019)
 Intro to machine learning & intro to cyber security instructor for young adults aged 13-17.
 Promoted prior to regional training by regional manager because of demonstrating highly effective communication skills.
-+   Intro to Machine Learning - Convolutional neural network & regression model development in TensorFlow at both the beginner & advanced levels.
++   Intro to Machine Learning - Convolutional neural network & regression model development in TensorFlow.
-	- Worked with a variety of datasets such as CIFAR-10 & MNIST.
+	- Worked with a variety of datasets such as CIFAR & MNIST.
 	- Managed custom TensorFlow Anaconda development environment.
 	- Supplied curriculum was insufficient so I created my own curriculum which is slowly being adapted into a [public GitHub repository](https://github.com/Afferent-Learning/Intro-to-the-Machine-Learning-Pipeline).
 +   Intro to Cyber Security - Encryption algorithm basics & introduction to the Python cryptography library.